-Didactic coursework (e.g., Psychopathology, Practicum Preparation, Ethics & Legal Issues in Psychology, Psychological Treatment, and Psychological Assessment Courses) and other requirements (e.g., dissertational proposal defense) must be completed in order to begin practicum training, and additional requirements (e.g., final defense of dissertation, internship eligibility criteria) must also be met in order to apply for internship.
+Registration and Liability.
 Students engaged in practicum and internship training must be registered for clinical units at all times, and this will entitle them to the professional liability insurance coverage provided by Loma Linda University in the amount of \$1,000,000 per occurrence and an annual aggregate of \$3,000,000.
 The training facility will have full responsibility for the patients or clients who are involved with the students.
-Students may have one primary and one supplemental practicum site.
-If they want more than this, they must ask their DCT to submit their request to full faculty.
-The DCT will convey the faculty's decision to the student.
-This applies to internal practicum, external practicum, pre-internship, and directed clinical experience.